 - Step 3B – Learning input signal weights based on prediction vs actuals: A parallel step is a neuron sending the feedback to strengthen the input signal strength (weights) appropriately such that it could create an output signal appropriately that matches the actual value.
 The feedback is based on the outcome of the activation function which is a unit step function.
 Weights are updated based on the gradient descent learning algorithm.
 Here is my post on gradient descent – Gradient descent explained simply with examples.
 Here is the equation based on which the weights get updated:

 Pay attention to some of the following in above equation vis-a-vis Perceptron learning algorithm:

-- \(\delta w\) is derived by taking first order derivative of loss function (gradient) and multiplying the output with negative (gradient descent) of learning rate.
-The output is what is shown in the above equation – product of learning rate, difference between actual and predicted value (perceptron output) and input value.
+- [latex]\delta w[/latex] is derived by taking the first-order derivative of the loss function (gradient) and multiplying the output with negative (gradient descent) of learning rate.
+The output is what is shown in the above equation – the product of learning rate, the difference between actual and predicted value (perceptron output), and input value.

-- In this post, the weights are updated based on each training example such that perceptron can learn to predict closer to actual output for next input signal.
-This is also called as stochastic gradient descent (SGD).
+- In this post, the weights are updated based on each training example such that the perceptron can learn to predict closer to the actual output for the next input signal.
+This is also called stochastic gradient descent (SGD).
 Here is my post on stochastic gradient descent.
 That said, one could also try batch gradient descent to learn the weights of input signals.

 Perceptron Python Code Example

 In this section, we will look each of the steps described in previous section and understand the implementation with the Python code: